-To be bit more specific... it stops measuring the amount of intake manifold vacuum as the engine runs and produces a ‘fixed’ voltage signal or none at all (remember, this voltage signal has to vary depending on the amount of vacuum within the intake manifold).
+To be a bit more specific, it stops measuring the amount of intake manifold vacuum as the engine runs and produces a ‘fixed’ voltage signal or none at all (remember, this voltage signal has to vary depending on the amount of vacuum within the intake manifold).

-The cool thing is that you and I can tap into the DK GRN/RED wire with a multimeter and manually apply vacuum to the MAP sensor with a vacuum pump and see if the voltage signal decreases and then increases (as we release the applied vacuum).
+The cool thing is that you and I can tap into the dark green with red stripe (DK GRN/RED) wire with a multimeter and manually apply vacuum to the MAP sensor with a vacuum pump and see if the voltage signal decreases and then increases (as we apply/release vacuum).

 This is a pretty easy test and I'll explain it all in a step-by-step manner in the test steps below.